amichaelsen/data-science-interview-prep/practice/probability.md

 $$ \mathbb{E}((X-p)^2) = (0-p)^2(1-p) + (1-p)^2(p) = p(1-p)$$

 ### What is the binomial distribution?
-What are its parameters?
+What are its parameters, mean, and variance?
  Given $n$ Bernoulli trials, let $X$ be the number of successes that occured, then $X$ has a binomial distribution, $X\sim Binom(n,p)$.

 This is a **discrete** distribution, with probability mass function